 - I need a dinner reservation.
 Can you make one for me?

 I’m usually happy to assist them with their questions, but sometimes….you know how parents are.

-To answer their questions I’ll go to Travel Zoo, Groupon, Voice Daily Deals, or Google Offers to get coupons and discounts.
+To answer their questions I’ll go to Slickdeals or Groupon to get coupons and discounts.
 I’ll go to Twitter and follow well known finance advisers for investment tips.
 I’ll go to Newegg for electronic product reviews or digital camera forum communities to ask any questions.
 I’ll go to Open Table to make a dinner reservation.

 What I’ve realized is my parents will actually find these social media outlets USEFUL if they just knew about it.
 The problem is, they have always associated technology with doing boring adult stuff.
 My generation have always associated technology as fun and entertainment.
 Finding, reading, researching, talking, or basically doing anything on the internet comes naturally to the younger generations and we actually enjoy doing it.
 On the other hand, the older people don’t enjoy it, so they avoid it.
 My advice?
 Help them out.
 Show them it’s not just doing taxes on a computer anymore.
 Show them that social media is fun!
 Eventually, you’ll get a lot less questions.
 They might even teach you a thing or two.